-Students are asked to select two articles from our readings to conduct TWO oral reports in class (3% each).
-The presentation should be 10-15 minutes each, summarizing the key points of the article and relating it to our class discussions and film screenings.
-The date of your presentation corresponds to the specific schedule when the reading is assigned to.
-In addition, students are required to submit a one-page written review of the article on the day of your oral report.
+Students are asked to select one article and one film from the class list to conduct TWO oral reports in class (3% each x 2).
+The presentation should be 10 minutes each, summarizing the key points of the article/film and relating them to our class discussions or screenings.
+The date of your presentation would roughly correspond to the specific schedule when the reading/film is assigned to.
+For each assignment, a brief written summary of the presentation is also due on the day of the oral report in Canvas.
+Students are asked to engage, peer review, and comment on someone else's post of their presentation in Canvas.

-Response Papers-20%
+Film Response Paper-15%

-Students are required to compose TWO short papers (3 pages each, 10% each) in response to the films and audiovisual materials shown in class.
-The short response papers should be critical papers closely analyzing one particular aspect or one/two sequences from a film we have viewed in class.
+Students are required to compose a piece of film critique (3-4 pages) in response to one of the films assigned/shown in class.
+The short response papers should be a critical paper closely analyzing one particular aspect or one/two sequences from a film in class.
 It is important that you focus on the formal elements and socio-cultural meanings of the film instead of plot descriptions.
 Because of the large number of papers received, I will not be able to peruse and give detailed comments on your drafts before submission.
 However, students may discuss with me specific concerns or questions that arise during the preparation of your papers.